funtoo/corenetwork/docs/index.rst

         macaddr="00:15:17:19:b6:a3"

-If this MAC address is part of the ``netif.lan`` configuration file, then when this interface starts, whatever interface currently has the MAC address of 00:15:17:19:b6:a3 (i.e. ``eth5``) will be renamed to ``lan`` prior to the interface being brought up, and will show up in ``ifconfig`` and ``ip``
+If this MAC address is part of the ``net.lan`` configuration file, then when this interface starts, whatever interface currently has the MAC address of 00:15:17:19:b6:a3 (i.e. ``eth5``) will be renamed to ``lan`` prior to the interface being brought up, and will show up in ``ifconfig`` and ``ip``